 The real positive was, that when I asked her if she would like to come into my bed and sleep with me, she said, “No, no, I’ll be ok.”
 This was because I acknowledged it and understood what she was going through.
 It’s really good because fear is the most certain way you will feed poltergeist activity.

 As well as there needs to be an entity to make this happen, they need a power source – so having people with psychic abilities in a home, angst-ridden teenagers, fear, grief, and even sometimes intense joy.
 Intense emotion is a wonderful power source and they can use that.

 Unfortunately in my case, whenever I had an experience, my fear would increase exponentially.
 I was terrified.
 Unbeknown to me at the time, I was a blossoming medium, and that’s why I was a perfect target.
 The experiences went on sporadically for five years.

-I’ve always loved writing from very young but my parents always steered us towards academia rather than the arts and literature.
+I’ve always loved writing from a very young but my parents always steered us toward academia rather than the arts and literature.
 After school, I did two degrees, one in microbiology and microchemistry, then one in podiatry.

 It has made me analyse my spiritual experiences from a scientific perspective and look for other explanations for paranormal phenomena.

 As I achieved my academic milestones, I came to a point where I thought, Maybe now would be okay to be a writer.
 I just wanted to create.
 I started by writing fiction.

 The catalyst actually was when I won a competition to accompany my favourite singer at the time, on a music tour of the eastern states (of Australia) and I was to provide an article for a magazine, which I did.

 And even just writing that 500 words article made me realise how much I loved writing and expressing myself in words, which I hadn’t done for 20-plus years.